Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.8.0
+🚀 Export your threads on Phind 2.0!
+The Phind interface completely changed, so the extension needed a refresh!
+Now it's back on tracks!

 # 3.7.6
 🎯 Fix Perplexity sources list export
 Some sources were not correctly exported.
 It's now fixed!